hygieia/hygieia/pages/hygieia/api/api.md

 # API token generated for basic authentication to secure APIs.
 key=[api token]

+# SSO properties with header values from UI layer
+auth.userEid=[name of the header containing EID] auth.userEmail=[name of the header containing user's email] auth.userFirstName=[name of the header containing user's first name] auth.userLastName=[name of the header containing user's last name] auth.userMiddelInitials=[name of the header containing user's middle name] auth.userDisplayName=[name of the header containing user's display name]
 ```

 All the above values are optional.
 If you have MongoDB installed with no authorization, you must be able to run the API even without the properties file.